 Today, we will enjoy touring all the best sights of Hakodate, starting with the Morning Market.
 City residents gather each morning to find deals on the freshest seafood and produce in a daily routine that can offer visiting travelers a taste of the local culture.
 From there, we will go to the city's largest, most beautiful park - Fort Goryokaku.
 Once a Western-style fortress built in the waning years of the Edo era, Fort Goryokaku was slowly landscaped into a prominent public park with its moats now bordered by over a thousand cherry trees.
 Moving on to the port district, we will explore the old Red Brick Warehouses, built in the early 1900s to accommodate the sudden influx of international trade that occurred around that time.
 The old buildings were renovated into a commercial shopping complex with a broad variety of stores.
 Then, at Motomachi, we'll see a district popular among the foreign traders that first came to the city for international commerce, which includes many Western-style buildings.
 Finally, take the Mount Hakodate Ropeway up to the observation point, which offers stunning views of the city below.

 In the morning, we begin by visiting Onuma Quasi National Park, a gorgeous landscape of picturesque lakes and mountains, including the volcano Komagatake.
-Then, at Shikabecho, savor a Local Cuisine Experience at Hama no Kazan, which makes rice and fish dishes using seasonal ingredients from the region.
 Next, we head to Kuromatsunai for a fun and easy Taiko lesson learning easy rhythms under the guidance of a friendly instructor.
 After, we visit one of Japan's loveliest natural monuments - the Utasai Beech Forest.
 This primeval forest of beech trees is an expecially lovely virgin beech forest, wild and untouched, and enjoying a relaxing stroll under its dense canopy creates a feeling of wondrous enchantment.
 After, transfer to the hotel for a relaxing evening.

 Today we will drive to Yoichi to visit the Nikka Whisky Distillery.
 This distillery, opened by Masataka Taketsuru, produced and sold the first Japanese whisky.
 A tour of the facility provides visitors with insight into the whisky production process, as well as a tasting of the local Nikka label whisky.
 Next, we will travel to Otaru for a leisurely stroll through the port city's heritage district.
 As you walk up Sakaimachi Street, you can see Otaru's history in old Western-style fisheries, shops and houses.
 On the way, we'll explore Otaru's reputation for excellent glass craftsmanship at the Kitaichi Garasukan, where glassmakers transitioned from making simple glass fishing buoys to crafting fine glassware and artwork.
 At one end of Sakaimachi Street we'll discover the Music Box Museum, a cozy museum and shop selling a large collection of charming music boxes.
 After, we will take a walk along the Otaru Canal, which had once fallen into disrepair at the introduction of modern docking facilities, and has since been converted into a charming vintage promenade.
 Finally, we will make our way to the Otaru Sushi District, where you will be free to find your own sushi dinner from among the shops selling various kinds of sushi.

 After breakfast, visit the Historic Village of Hokkaido.
 The point of the village is to provide a realistic understanding of the pioneer time period in Hokkaido.
 Everything thing in the village is an exhibit and consists of around 60 or so buildings.
 Next, we take a trip to the Shiroi Koibito Park, which is a chocolate themed amusement park.
 Visually, its a interesting mix of Hokkaido and British culture, with stores that sell a variety of chocolates and other sweets.
-For lunch, we savor a lunch of crab, Sapporo's signature dish which is freshly caught and cooked.
 Then we visit Hokkaido Shrine - the chief Shinto shrine of Sapporo.
 This simply elegant shrine holds 4 Shino deities, including the soul of Emperor Meiji.
 After, we take a tour the Asahi Beer Hokkaido Brewery.
 Asahi is one of the chief brewers of beer in Japan, and offers 20-minute tours of their facility, including fresh-brewed samples of their quality product.
 Finally, we visit the incredible Hill of the Buddha, a magnificent Buddhist shrine designed by famous Japanese architect Tadano Ando.
 Then we return to the hotel for a relaxing evening.